Data-Driven Knowledge Transfer in Batch $Q^*$ Learning: Theory

 \subsection{Theoretical Results for Transition Heterogeneous Tasks}

 In this section, we generalize the results in Section \ref{sec:res-homo} to transition heterogeneous tasks, allowing the distributions of $(\bX, A)$ to differ in different tasks.
 Therefore, both the transition kernels $P^{(k)}(\bx'\,|\,\bx, a)$ and the reward functions $r^{(k)}(\bx, a)$ are different across tasks.
 The theoretical results explicitly depend on the differences between the target and the source tasks defined by \eqref{eqn:delta-r} and \eqref{eqn:delta-p}.
-We first extend Assumption \ref{assum:distribution_homo} to the heterogeneous setting.